-University of San Diego Department of Public Safety protects and serves the USD community 24 hours a day, 365 days a year.
-The Department is responsible for a number of campus safety and security programs including Emergency Management.
-Campus Safety and Security Education, physical security, including security technology, behavioral threat assessment, and special event management.
+The University of San Diego Department of Public Safety protects and serves the USD community 24 hours a day, 365 days a year.
+The department is responsible for a number of campus safety and security programs including emergency management, campus safety and security education, physical security, including security technology, behavioral threat assessment, and special event management.

-DPS is comprised of 40 full-time staff including 14 public safety officers, 2 kiosk officers, 6 dispatchers, 6 tram services staff, and 6 part-time student workers, and is located on the University of San Diego Campus at 5998 Alcala Park, Hughes Administration Bldg.
-Room 150, San Diego, CA 92110.
+DPS is comprised of 40 full-time staff members - including 14 public safety officers, two kiosk officers, six dispatchers, six tram services staff, and six part-time student workers - and is located on the University of San Diego Campus at 5998 Alcalá Park, in the Hughes Administration Center, Room 150, San Diego, CA 92110.

-The main contact information is 619-260-2222 for emergencies, and 619-260-7777 for non-emergencies.
+The main contact information is (619) 260-2222 for emergencies, and (619) 260-7777 for non-emergencies.